Junkers G.38: Design and development

-On 2 February 1931 the Leipzig-based Junkers' yard refitted the D-2000 with two Junkers L8 and two L88 engines, giving a total power rating of 1764 kW (2366 hp) and increasing passenger capacity from 13 to 19.
+The first aircraft—serial number 3301 and registered as D-2000—first flew on 6 November 1929 with four gasoline engines of two different sizes: two Junkers L55 V-12 engines and two 294 kW L8 six-cylinder inline engines, with a total power rating of 1470 kW.
+The Reich Air Ministry purchased D-2000 for demonstration flights, and took delivery on 27 March 1930.
+In flight tests, the G.38 set four world records including speed, distance and duration for airplanes lifting a 5000 kg payload.
+On 2 May 1930 Deutsche Luft Hansa put the aircraft into commercial service for scheduled and chartered flights.

-During its early life the G.38 was the largest landplane in the world.
 Passenger accommodation was sumptuous by today's standards and was meant to rival that found on the competing Zeppelin service offered by DELAG.
-The plane was unique in that passengers were seated in the wings, which were 1.7 m (5 ft 7 in) thick at the root.
+The design was unusual in that passengers were seated in the wings, which were 1.7 m thick at the root.
 There were also two seats in the extreme nose.
-The leading edge of each wing was fitted with sloping windscreens giving these passengers the forward-facing view usually available only to pilots.
+The leading edge of each wing was fitted with sloping windscreens, giving these passengers a forward-facing view usually available only to pilots.
 There were three 11-seat cabins, plus smoking cabins and washrooms.